-✓ Advertising in diverse media - newspapers, magazines, social media sites and websites traditionally viewed by Black, Asian and Minority Ethnic communities.

-✓ Offering briefing sessions for members of Black, Asian and Minority Ethnic communities, before the deadline of any vacancy, so these workers have the chance to find out a bit more about the might have.
+- Advertising in diverse media newspapers, magazines, social media sites and websites traditionally viewed by Black, Asian and Minority Ethnic communities. - Offering briefing sessions for members of Black, Asian and Minority Ethnic communities, before the deadline of any vacancy, so these workers have the chance to find out a bit more about the workplace and ask any questions they might have.

-✓ Removing names from application forms before they go to a recruitment panel - unconscious bias can lead to applications being disregarded when names sound unfamiliar to a panel lacking diversity.

-✓ Exit interviews - why do people choose to leave?
+- Removing names from application forms before they go to a recruitment panel - unconscious bias can lead to applications being disregarded when names sound unfamiliar to a panel lacking diversity. - Exit interviews why do people choose to leave?
 Asking people the right questions when they resign or move on could show up issues within the workplace around bullying, harassment, or in the case of Black, Asian and Ethnic